kekyo/chibicc-cil-toolchain/README.md

 ### Function signature syntax

-The function signature is must be indicated by the `calli` opcode.
+Function signature is a syntax that indicates the parameter set and return type of the method being called.
-Sometimes referred to as "Call sites."
+Sometimes referred to as "Call sites" in .NET.
 In the case of chibias, they are specified with a syntax similar to function pointer types.

 These are used in function directives, to identify method overloads in the `call` and `ldftn` opcodes,